 Can I have my out-of-state protective order changed, extended, or canceled in Georgia?

-No. Only the state that issued your protective order can change, extend, or cancel the order.
-You cannot have this done by a court in Georgia.
+Generally, only the state that issued your protective order can change, extend, or cancel the order.

 If your order does expire while you are living in Georgia, you may be able to get a new one issued in Georgia. but this may be difficult to do if no new incidents of abuse have occurred in Georgia.
 To find out more information on how to get a protective order in Georgia, visit our Family Violence Protection Orders page.